BioDesign-Automation-Consortium/iwbda-website/content/authors/carolus-vitalis/_index.md

 # - SynBioHub Plugins Tool
 ---

-Dr. Prashant Vaidyanathan received his Ph.D. in Computer Engineering from Boston University in 2019.
-He is currently the Group Lead for Data Architecture at Oxford Biomedica in Oxford, UK.
+Carolus Vitalis received his degree in Molecular Biotechnology Engineering from the University of Chile in 2022.
+He is currently pursuing a Doctorate in Biomedical Engineering and Interdisciplinary Quantitative Biology Certification at the University of Colorado Boulder.
+He served as the president of the Chilean National Association of Biotechnology Engineering Students (ANEIB) from 2021-2023.